tylerneylon/math/randnn/randnn.md

 $\sigma()$ have small derivatives for large $x$ values.
 Functions with small derivatives result in slower convergence via gradient descent, making
 $\text{relu}()$ the better choice from this perspective.

+An interesting observation made by Ian Goodfellow (and perhaps by others earlier?) is that relu-based networks are *piecewise linear* functions, which means that we can partition the input space into distinct regions such that the network is a purely linear function in each region.
+In the pixel-intensity visualization, this translates to an image that is entirely a patchwork of linear gradients.

+Let's take a look at relu-based networks of varying depths.
+For comparison, the top row here is a $\tanh()-$based network, similar to the networks above.
+The bottom row uses the $\text{relu}()$ activation function.
+Both networks use
+$\sigma()$ on their final layer in order to constrain the output values to the [0, 1] range.

+![
+Each row depicts a neural network at increasing depths.
+From left to right, each image has 5 more layers than the previous one.
+The top row uses tanh() activation functions; the bottom uses relu().
+](images/tanh_vs_relu@2x.png){#fig:fig14}

+# Neurons Per Layer

+In a layer like this:

+$$y_3 = \tanh(W_3 y_2 + b_3),$$

+the size (number of coordinates) of $y_3$ is referred to as either the number of *units* in the layer, the number of *neurons* in the layer, or simply the *size* of the layer.
+These are all synonyms.

+As the size of a layer increases, it's capable of learning more features for the next layer to utilize.
+Both *layer size* and *network depth* (number of layers) are hyperparameters that can increase the complexity of the network.
+It's illuminating to visualize the trade-off we can get between the depth versus the width (layer size) of a network.

+In the next figure, each column shows several networks with *about the same complexity*, as measured by the number of parameters.
+Networks at the top of the figure are deep but scant; their layers have 4 neurons each.
+Networks along the bottom row are wide but relatively shallow; they have only 4 layers each.
+The approximate number of parameters is shown at the bottom of each column.

+[img]

+{what is my take?}

+# Input Scale

 ---